kronenflex/kronenflex/README.md

 Senior Data Scientist | NLP Engineer | Machine Learning Engineer

-<p align="center">Passionate about leveraging AI to solve real-world problems.
+Passionate about leveraging AI to solve real-world problems.
 I bring a wealth of experience from industries like banking, technology, and retail, focusing on natural language processing, computer vision, and machine learning.
-My goal is to drive innovation by integrating advanced AI solutions into business strategies.</p>
+My goal is to drive innovation by integrating advanced AI solutions into business strategies.

 ---